configcat-labs/feature-flags-in-dart-sample/README.md

 ## How it works

-The thumbnail converter form shown above is the new feature to be rolled.
-By creating a feature flag and connecting it to this component we can enable or disable it by toggling its feature flag.
+Imagine the thumbnail converter form shown above as the new feature to be rolled out.
+Let’s first create a feature flag then connect this component to it so we can enable or disable the component by toggling its feature flag.

 ### When the feature flag is turned off...